3 ways to increase retention in your trade team

-Trade Business owners know that top employees have a multitude of choices these days when it comes to choosing where they want to work, especially in the current Australian trade shortage!
+Trade business owners know top employees have a multitude of choices, especially in the current Australian trade shortage.

-If a tradie leaves your business, it’s tough to find a replacement!
-It takes time, money, effort, and in some cases, you might not even find a good replacement for MONTHS after the employee has quit.
-Leaving you high and dry!
+If a tradie leaves your business, it’s tough to find a replacement.
+It takes time, money, and effort.
+In some cases, you might not even find a good replacement for months after your employee has quit.

-So how do we ensure that our employees stay with us, for the long haul, to avoid this situation?
-INCREASE retention!
+How do we ensure our employees stay with us, for the long haul, to avoid this situation – increase retention.

 When someone agrees to be your employee, it’s usually a sign of mutual trust.
 You trust them to do the work you need done at a high standard, and they trust you to financially take care of them.

 But, earning and keeping that trust is the important part.

 If they say ‘yes!’ with absolute confidence – well done!
 Keep doing what you’re doing to keep their trust.

 It is inevitable as a leader, that there will be occasions where you do something that violates the trust of someone on your team (you miss a deadline, forget to share important information, etc.).
 Sometimes you don’t even know an action you took or something you said violated trust.
 It’s important to ask.